1996 Summer Olympics: Calendar

-Games
+The Games

-Opening ceremony
+Ceremonies

+The Olympic flag waves at the 1996 Games.

 The ceremony began with a 60-second countdown, which included footage from all of the previous Olympic Games at twenty-two seconds.
 There was then a flashback to the closing ceremony of the 1992 Olympics in Barcelona, showing the then president of the IOC, Juan Antonio Samaranch, inviting the athletes to compete in Atlanta in 1996.
 Then, spirits ascended in the northwest corner of the stadium, each representing one of the colors in the Olympic rings.
 The spirits called the tribes of the world which, after mixed percussion, formed the Olympic rings while the youth of Atlanta formed the number 100.
 Famed film score composer John Williams wrote the official overture for the 1996 Olympics, called "Summon the Heroes"; this was his second overture for Olympic games, the first being "Olympic Fanfare and Theme" written for the 1984 Summer Olympics.
 Céline Dion performed David Foster's official 1996 Olympics song "The Power of the Dream", accompanied by Foster on the piano, the Atlanta Symphony Orchestra and the Centennial Choir (comprising Morehouse College Glee Club, Spelman College Glee Club and the Atlanta Symphony Orchestra Chorus).
 Gladys Knight sang Georgia's official state song, "Georgia on My Mind".

 There was a showcase entitled "Welcome To The World", featuring cheerleaders, Chevrolet pick-up trucks, marching bands, and steppers, which highlighted the American youth and a typical Saturday college football game in the South, including the wave commonly produced by spectators in sporting events around the world.
 There was another showcase entitled "Summertime" which focused on Atlanta and the Old South, emphasizing its beauty, spirit, music, history, culture, and rebirth after the American Civil War.
 The ceremony also featured a memorable dance tribute to the athletes and to the goddesses of victory of the ancient Greek Olympics, using silhouette imagery.
 The accompanying music, "The Tradition of the Games", was composed by Basil Poledouris.

 Muhammad Ali lit the Olympic cauldron and later received a replacement gold medal for his boxing victory in the 1960 Summer Olympics.
-For the torch ceremony, more than 10,000 Olympic torches were manufactured by the American Meter Company and electroplated by Erie Plating Company.
+For the torch ceremony, more than 10,000 Olympic torches were manufactured by the American Meter Company, electroplated by Klein Plating Works, and polished by Erie Plating Company.
 Each torch weighed about 3.5 lb and was made primarily of aluminum, with a Georgia pecan wood handle and gold ornamentation.

 The city of Savannah, Georgia, host of the yachting events, also held their own opening ceremony on the first day of their competitions.
 The event was headlined by a performance by country musician Trisha Yearwood.